hbrackney/StatsApp/README.md

 To end the website run and to regain typing ability in command line or terminal press `Crtl + C`.

 ## Changelog
+01-12-2024 (SS): Completed Regressions page.
+Note: I added scikit-learn to the dependencies, so install that before running again. </br>
 19-11-2024 (LS): Added description to the About page. </br>
 19-11-2024 (LS): Updated t-test page and added python/R examples 19-11-2024 (LS): Added ANOVA page with tests for the dash apps and plots, and added python/R examples </br>